WesPeacock/FWPatches/ExamplePatch/README.md

 Note that affixes are handled as text with no context.
 For example with '**-er**', the highlighted version of 'eraser' would be '**er**as**er**'.

 If the Example sentence text has XML code (e.g. other highlighting) inside a match, it will not find that match.

+*xml2htmlForPatches.xsl*, *prehtml.pl*, and *posthtml.pl*  are helper scripts for displaying Example sentences together with the head word, allophones and variants.